bbbkada/EDMC-PlanetPOI/README.md

 ### Configuration Settings
 Adjust overlay position, maximum visible POIs, altitude calculation options and option the show directions in EDMC gui:
+All POI's are shown flat and sortable by system or description, export/import all POI's for backup/restore, sharing etc.

 ![Settings](images/EDMC_Settings.png)

 ### Add/Edit POI Dialog
 Add new POIs with system name autocomplete.
-Auto-fills current system and position if in planetary orbit.
+Auto-fills current system, and position if in planetary orbit.
 Paste shared links with Ctrl+V or button.

 ![Add POI](images/Add_poi.png)